ubccpsc/310/project/Deliverable1.md

 idstring ::= [^_]+ // One or more of any character, except underscore. inputstring ::= [^*]* // Zero or more of any character, except asterisk.
 ```
+* `WHERE` defines which sections should be included in the results.

+* `COLUMNS` defines which keys should be included in each result.

+* `ORDER` defines what order the results should be in.

 **Syntactic Checking (Parsing)**